fiveagency/ios-swift-guide/Code Style/README.md

 For unwrapping, use the name of the optional instead of adding something to the name like `strongSelf`, `unwrapedAddress`, `addressWithValue` etc.

 ### Type Inference
 Avoid explicitly declaring the type if the compiler can infer the type.
-Exceptions can be initializing with static values, enum cases, or if we want a type other than the inferred one.
+Exceptions can be initialized with static values, enum cases, or if we want a type other than the inferred one.

 **Use:**
 ```swift